wp-cool-tools/wp-sitemaps-config/readme.txt

 = Demo =
 You want to test WP Sitemaps Config before installing on your site?
 Try it out on your free dummy site and [click here](https://demo.tastewp.com/wp-sitemaps-config).

+Read also more on [Best Sitemap Plugins for WordPress in 2023](https://ays-pro.com/blog/best-sitemap-plugins-for-wordpress-in-2023)

 == Installation ==

 This section describes how to install the plugin and get it working.